NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 > In the store object state diagram diagram, this is represented by the fact that there are two green nodes, instead of just one like the one blue node.

-This introduces some flexibility in the system: the seem "logical" layered store can be represented in multiple different "physical" configurations.
+This introduces some flexibility in the system: the same "logical" layered store can be represented in multiple different "physical" configurations.
 This isn't a problem *per se*, but does mean there is a bit more complexity to consider during testing and system administration.

 ## Deleting isn't intuitive